INFORMATION FOR ALL PHGA MEMBERS

 Money won in all PRST events will be accumulated and paid at the end of the season.
 The amount you’ve won to date is updated each week and listed on our website.

 Rules of Play are posted on the website under Rules of Play

 All putts must be holed out, no “gimmes”.

 Unless otherwise notified, WE PLAY THE BALL AS IT LIES under USGA rules.
-If severe course conditions warrant, you may be allowed to improve your lie IN YOUR FAIRWAY ONLY, never in the rough or another fairway.
 Always assume we are playing the ball “as it lies” unless notified.

 Event Signup – General

 From course opening up until PRST begins and after PRST ends until course closing, a Pot Game is played every Saturday and Sunday (except when pre-empted by a special event).
 To play, show up no later that 30 minutes before the first scheduled tee-time and sign up.
 Entry fee is $10.
 Contact the Pot Game Chairman for more details.